Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 • Basic knowledge about the Hetzner Cloud

-• Ansible 2.8 is installed and you have basic knowledge about it
+• Latest version of Ansible is installed and you have basic knowledge about it

 • hcloud-python installed (pip install hcloud)